qzhang503/proteoQ/README.md

 devtools::install_github("qzhang503/proteoQDA")
 ```

-### 1.1 Set up the experiments
+### 1.1 Set up experiment for Mascot workflow

-We first set up a working directory:
+We first set up a working directory for use in a Mascot example:

 ``` r
 dat_dir <- "c:\\The\\First\\Example"
 ```

+#### 1.1.1 Prepare Mascot PSM data

 The workflow begins with PSM table(s) in a `csv` format from the
 [Mascot](https://http://www.matrixscience.com/) search engine.
 When